Skip to main content

 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems

-• BUILD NEURAL NETS WITH TENSORFLOW FOR CUTTING-EDGE AI APPLICATIONS.
+• EXPLORE ADVANCED NEURAL NETS AND TENSORFLOW FOR CUTTING-EDGE AI.

 BUY & SAVE